 Long Term Evolution or LTE, as it’s commonly called, refers to the 4G technology or 4th generation wireless broadband standard.
 It’s a communication standard for data terminals, mobile devices, and smartphones.

 The LTE standard is a superior, high-speed, high-security wireless cellular network.
-Plus it’s highly reliable, provided that a good LTE signal is available.
-Thanks to its rapid connection and higher bandwidth, it’s especially recommended for heavy applications that rely on fast speeds.
+It’s also highly reliable, provided that a good LTE signal is available.
+Thanks to its rapid connection and higher bandwidth, LTE is especially recommended for heavy applications that rely on fast speeds.
 In fact it’s credited as being the fastest wireless technology for mobile devices and smart phones and for good reason.
 The fact that it uses radio waves instead of microwaves, unlike 3G and WiMAX, gives it a better penetration and wider coverage that also extends to remote areas.